Aggie-Robotics/PiSetup/SETUP.md

 ### Operating System Setup

 The first step involves configuring the blank OS on the raspberry pi.
 For this tutorial, we use `Raspbian Lite`, a command line operating system.
-For this, we need the `Raspberrypi Imager` available [here](https://www.raspberrypi.org/downloads/).
-This item configures the raw os onto the SD card.
-You can read more about it [here](https://www.raspberrypi.org/blog/raspberry-pi-imager-imaging-utility/).
-Simply select `Raspbian Lite ` as the OS (its under `Raspbian (other)`) and write it to the SD card.
+Using the `Raspberry Pi Imager`, simply select `Raspbian Lite ` as the OS (its under `Raspbian (other)`) and write it to the SD card.

 You should now be able to connect the pi to power and an external display and see the pi terminal.
 Note the first setup does some extra configuration and mat take some time to complete, however the display should show something immediately.